-Here at constructaquote.com, we are able to help you assess the risks faced by your business and, on the strength of that assessment, arrange the ground workers’ insurance suitable for your particular enterprise.
+Here at constructaquote.com, we are able to help you assess the risks faced by your business and, on the strength of that assessment, and after you have chosen the policy that best suits your needs we can arrange the ground workers insurance for you.

-- We can boast more than 25 years’ experience in helping tradesmen just such as you
+- We have more than 25 years’ experience in helping tradesmen just such as you

 How may groundworkers’ insurance help protect my business?